karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 The `Player_State` type will only take as much memory as the biggest variant.

-This type of union you combine the idea of an enum with an old school C-style union is known as "Tagged Union" or "Discriminated Union".
+This type of union, where you both have an indentifier for each variant, plus the data for each variant, is known as a "Tagged Union" or a "Discriminated Union".

 Note: If you still want old-school C-style unions, then you can create them like this:
 ```C